-The Western world was brought to a standstill by the emergence of a supposedly super-spreading, deadlier-than-flu virus from China that first appeared in northern Italy.
-The first alleged case of Covid-19 in the West was reported in the Lombardy town of Codogno, Italy, on 20th February 2020, and the Italian government reported their first Covid-19 death later that day.
+The first alleged case of COVID-19 was reported in the town of Codogno on 20th February 2020, and the Italian government reported their first COVID-19 death later that day.

 - Were the overcrowded conditions in Italian hospitals genuinely the result of a unique viral pathogen?